PhantomAppDevelopment/firebase-as3/auth/email/README.md

 ## Verifying Credentials (Sign In)

-To sign in a user you only require to provide their valid Email Address and Password
+To sign in an user you only require to provide their valid Email Address and Password and the `returnSecureToken` parameter.

 ```actionscript
 private function register(email:String, password:String):void